FREE SHIPPING on orders of $85 or more

-Gallo Settlers in the United States in the 18th Century
+Gallo Settlers in United States in the 18th Century

-Gallo Settlers in the United States in the 19th Century
+Gallo Settlers in United States in the 19th Century

-Gallo Settlers in the United States in the 20th Century
+Gallo Settlers in United States in the 20th Century

 The Gallo Family Crest was acquired from the Houseofnames.com archives.
 The Gallo Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.